jcjorel/ec2-spot-converter/README.md

 Specify `--update-cw-alarms` optionally with arguments:
 * When no argument is specified (or `'*'`), all existing CloudWatch alarms in the current account will be searched for instance id reference,
 * When arguments are specified, they are used as CloudWatch alarm prefixes to filterin only a subset of existing alarms (=faster processing).
+Ex:
+`--update-cw-alarms Frontend Backend` will filterin all CloudWatch alarm names that start with either `Frontend` or `Backend`strings.

 **Only alarms referring to a metric with a dimension named `InstanceId` and the value of the converted Instance Id will be updated.**